A Professional Artist Mentorship Program

 Art Ready is a Mentorship Program designed to give high school students the opportunity to experience first hand what it is like to be a professional working in a visual arts discipline.
 Participating students meet and work with a wide range of artists from emerging to well-known.
 Students who complete Smack Mellon's Art Ready program are well informed, educated and prepared to make a decision about pursuing a future career in the arts.

-Art Ready meetings take place usually on Wednesday afternoons from October through May.
-From October-January, students visit artists' studios, and complete hands-on art-making and portfolio development workshops taught by professional artists.
-Art Ready visits artists in the fields of public art, film, painting, interior design, sculpture, landscape design, decorative painting, architecture, installation art, video and photography.
+Art Ready meetings take place Wednesday afternoons from 4:00-6:30pm, November 2, 2016 through May 24, 2017.
+From November-December 2016, students visit artists' studios, and complete hands-on art-making and portfolio development workshops taught by professional artists.
+Art Ready visits artists in the fields of public art, film, painting, sculpture, jewelry design, architecture, installation art, video and photography.

-After the group has visited all the artists, each student chooses from among them an Artist Mentor to work with from late-January to May.
+After the group has visited all the artists, each student chooses from among them an Artist Mentor to work with from late January to late May 2017.
 Students work on average 2.5 hours/week, and attend their mentorships in small groups.
 During the mentorship period, students continue to meet as a group for gallery and museum trips.

-Art Ready is led by Kathleen Gilrain, Smack Mellon’s Executive Director, and Katherine Gressel, Smack Mellon's Programs Manager.
+Art Ready is led by Kathleen Gilrain, Smack Mellon’s Executive Director, and Heather Darcy Bhandari, Director of Exhibitions and Program Manager of Art Ready.
 Ms. Gilrain is an artist and is certified in New York State to teach art K-12.
 She has teaching experience at the elementary school and high school level as well as several years teaching at Brooklyn College.
-Also a visual artist, Ms. Gressel has taught, and supervised teaching artists, in a wide variety of museum, in-school, after-school and community settings.
-Both Ms. Gilrain and Ms. Gressel received their Mentor Supervisor certificates from the Big Brothers, Big Sisters of NYC Center for Training and Professional Development.
+Ms. Gilrain received her Mentor Supervisor certificates from the Big Brothers, Big Sisters of NYC Center for Training and Professional Development.

 Art Ready mentors are selected with three criteria in mind: a varied group of professionals that represent the ethnic diversity of NYC, as well as diversity in visual arts disciplines and in keeping with Smack Mellon’s mission, a majority of the Mentors are women; an interest in sharing their knowledge, experience and skills with students; and success in their field.
 The majority of our mentors are past exhibiting or resident artists at Smack Mellon, and have substantial past mentoring and teaching experience.